Little Lord Fauntleroy— Then and Now

 Joint Protagonists—Lord Fauntleroy and the Earl of Dorincourt

-As much as I loved the character of Little Lord Fauntleroy, I equally loved the character transformation of the Earl of Dorincourt—from a grumpy, hateful, bullying, biased, bitter old man who used his money, position and power to brow beat, control, and intimidate others, to after meeting his grandson Fauntleroy, transforming in every scene into a very kind, generous, loving, and merciful benefactor for the entire village of Dorincourt which in the novel [cut out by the movie version] he rebuilt the worst and slummy part where the crippled boy was forced to live in, transforming that slum of Dorincourt into a modern neighborhood of beautiful cottages for his grateful tenants, therefore a good subtitle for Little Lord Fauntleroy would be—The Apotheosis of the Earl of Dorincourt.
+As much as I loved the character of Little Lord Fauntleroy, I equally loved the character transformation of the Earl of Dorincourt—from a grumpy, hateful, bullying, biased, bitter old man who used his money, position and power to brow beat, control, and intimidate others, to after meeting his grandson Fauntleroy, transforming in every scene into a very kind, generous, loving, and merciful benefactor for the entire village of Dorincourt which in the novel [cut out by the movie version] he rebuilt the worst and slummy part where the crippled boy was forced to live in, transforming that slum of Dorincourt into a modern neighborhood of beautiful cottages for his grateful tenants, therefore a good subtitle for Little Lord Fauntleroy novel would been—The Apotheosis of the Earl of Dorincourt.

 The Earl throws a big party to introduce Lord Fauntleroy to British Society